Infinix Note 50X Review 2025: Is It Better Value Than vivo T4X & iQOO Z10X?

 Surprising AI Features

-- AI Subject Cut-out: Hold your finger on a photo, and you can quickly cut out the main subject, just like premium photo editors.
+• AI Subject Cut-out: Simply keep your finger on a photo and you can innately cut the major objective, the same way advanced photo editors do.

-- Circle to Search: Handy when you want to look something up fast, works better than I thought.
+• Circle to Search: This one comes in very handy when you are in a hurry to check something up.
+It works better than I expected.

-- AI Wallpapers: Type in a prompt or idea, and the phone creates a new wallpaper for you.
+• AI Wallpapers: Whenever we have a prompt or an idea, we type it in the phone, and the phone generates a new wallpaper accordingly.

 Performance: Fast, Reliable, and Great for Gaming

-Let’s talk power.
-The Infinix Note 50X comes with the MediaTek Dimensity 7300 Ultimate processor and 6GB of LPDDR4X RAM in the base model I tested.
+Time to get to power.
+Infinix Note 50X is powered by MediaTek Dimensity 7300 Ultimate chip and feature 6GB LPDDR4X RAM in the lowest version that I tested.

 Speed and Multitasking